 Research is also needed on long-term clinical outcomes associated with use of preferred antiviral therapies for chronic HBV infection.
-Studies are needed to evaluate the most recently approved antiviral drug, TAF, and to determine whether it carries advantages with regard to adverse renal and bone effects versus TDF or other antivirals.
-Studies that evaluate whether receipt of antiviral therapy is associated with decreased risk of HBV transmission (as has been shown for HIV infection) would be useful for identifying additional public health benefits of screening and subsequent treatment; studies are also needed on the effects of antiviral therapies on quality of life and extrahepatic manifestations of HBV infection; studies are needed on the effects of treatment during the immune active HBV infection; studies are needed on the effects of treatment during the immune tolerant phase, including risk of hepatocellular carcinoma.
-Evidence from observational studies on the association between achieving intermediate outcomes and clinical outcomes would be strengthened by improved standardization of the intermediate and clinical outcomes evaluated.
+Studies are needed to evaluate the most recently approved antiviral drug, TAF, and to determine whether it carries advantages with regard to adverse kidney and bone effects versus TDF or other antivirals.
+Studies that evaluate whether receipt of antiviral therapy is associated with decreased risk of HBV transmission (as has been shown for HIV infection)165 would be useful for identifying additional public health benefits of screening and subsequent treatment; studies are also needed on the effects of antiviral therapies on quality of life and extrahepatic manifestations of HBV infection.
+Almost all trials have focused on treatment of patients with immune active HBV infection; studies are needed on the effects of treatment during the immune tolerant phase, including risk of hepatocellular carcinoma.23 Evidence from observational studies on the association between achieving intermediate outcomes and clinical outcomes would be strengthened by improved standardization of the intermediate and clinical outcomes evaluated.
 Such studies should be designed and analyzed to account for important confounders.
+Pre-exposure prophylaxis with antiviral therapy to prevent HBV infection is a preventive strategy beyond the scope of this report, but may warrant additional research.
+166